Snapshot

 World’s second largest producer of tea and sugarcane

-World's second largest producer of food grains, fruits, and vegetables
+World's second largest producer of wheat, fruits, and vegetables

 Industry Scenario